eugenia1984/typescript/ts_developing_web_apps/README.md

 - **generic**: is used to design components that can function with a range of types.
 T it's used to represent a generic.

+- **decorator**: an accessor, method, property and parameter can all have decorators attached to them.
+It's a specific sort of data.
+Use the "@"

+- **type assertion**

 ---